Universality for Weakly Non-Hermitian Matrices: Bulk Limit: Proof of

 for sufficiently large $N$. \end{lemma} \begin{proof} This follows from local laws for Wigner matrices.
 Let $m_{sc}$ denote the Stieltjes transform of the semicircle law.
 The following is the well-known single resolvent averaged local law (see e.g. Theorem 2.2 in \cite{erdos_random_2019}):

 uniformly in $z\in S_{\epsilon}$ with probability $1-N^{-D}$.
-The bounds in \eqref{eq:C0}, \eqref{eq:C1.1} and \eqref{eq:C1.2} are standard consequences of this local law.
+This can be extended to hold simultaneously for all $z\in S_{\epsilon}$ by the usual grid argument.
+The bounds in \eqref{eq:C0}, \eqref{eq:C1.1}, \eqref{eq:C1.2} and \eqref{eq:C1.3} are standard consequences of this local law.
 For the remaining conditions that define $\mc{W}_{N,\epsilon}$, we require a multi-resolvent local law.
 Such a law has been proven by Cipolloni, Erd\H{o}s and Schr\"{o}der \cite{cipolloni_optimal_2022}; their Theorem 2.5 states that there is a deterministic matrix $M(z_{1},B_{1},...,B_{n-1},z_{n})$ such that for any $D>0$ we have